STUDENT ORGANIZATIONS AND ACTIVITIES

 All varsity athletes must be regularly enrolled, full-time undergraduates and must maintain academic eligibility.
 Graduates of accredited high schools or community colleges are eligible to compete in college athletics immediately upon matriculation.
 An athlete is permitted four full seasons of intercollegiate competition, which may accumulate at Illinois Tech or in a combination of Illinois Tech and 4 year/ junior college career over a total of 10 semesters of attendance.
 Illinois Tech does not award athletic scholarships.
 Please refer to the student-athlete handbook for details on eligibility to participate in intercollegiate athletics.

 Illinois Tech affirms that professional and social Fraternity & Sorority organizations constitute an integral part of the campus community.
 Recognizing that membership in a Fraternity & Sorority organization is of significant educational value, Illinois Tech supports the concept that membership can be a worthwhile component to a student’s life.
 Illinois Tech recognizes eight fraternities and two sororities which afford their members leadership development, academic support and a range of social activities.
 Many of these organizations have received national honors for their services and achievements.
-Please feel free to contact the Office of Campus Life at 312.367.3720 for more information.
+Please feel free to contact the Office of Student Life at 312.367.3720 for more information.

-Alpha Sigma Phi, Delta Tau Delta, Pi Kappa Phi, Triangle, Phi Kappa Sigma, Sigma Phi Epsilon, Omega Delta, and Phi Mu Alpha
+Alpha Sigma Phi, Delta Tau Delta, Pi Kappa Phi, Triangle, Phi Kappa Sigma, Sigma Phi Epsilon, and Omega Delta, and Phi Mu Alpha

 Alpha Sigma Alpha and Kappa Phi Delta